 When a Family Member Passes

 In the tragic event that a family member or loved one passes away, you may want to update your will if they were named as a beneficiary and/or executor.
+Updating your beneficiaries ensures that all the listed beneficiaries can receive the assets you choose to leave them.
 It is important to keep your will current to ensure that all the beneficiaries listed can receive the assets you choose to leave them.
 If a family member passes, you may wish to add a new beneficiary or redistribute the portion of assets allotted to the deceased loved one equally between your other beneficiaries.

 When a New Family Member is Born